mrmacright/Metal-HUD-Mobile-Config/README.md

 After updating to a new version of tvOS, re-pairing your Apple TV device might be required

-## Other

-Join my Discord server for support: https://discord.gg/RaXugyqp63

-I'm not a developer...
-I used ChatGPT to help with development, so issues are likely to occur!

 ## Manual commands in terminal

 List Available Devices